 Working spice estates where Comoros' famous ylang-ylang and vanilla are cultivated and harvested

-What is the best time of year to visit attractions in Comoros?
+When is the best season to visit attractions in Comoros?

 May to October is the dry season and best overall time to visit — calm seas for snorkeling and diving, drier trails for Karthala, and July-October adds humpback whale watching.
 Avoid December-March (heavy rains).